PXL-IT-NET/Guts-DotNetEssentials/README.md

 ![alt text][img_projects]

-The WPF solutions are empty and waiting for you to complete them.
+The WPF projects are (mostly) empty and waiting for you to complete them.
 The matching test projects contain **automated tests** that can be run to check if your solution is correct.

 ## Getting Started

 First you need to clone the files in this repository on your local machine.
-You will use the Visual Studio **git** functionalities to accomplish this.
+You will use the Visual Studio **git** capabilities to accomplish this.

 ### Clone the repository